marcelofelixsalgado/financial-period-api/README.md

-# financial-month-api
+# financial-period-api
-API that records monthly groupings of financial information
+API that records time groupings of financial information